feliciachang/felicia-chatgpt/README.md

 1. Explore alternatives to the NextJS api route, since the deployed version can only persist for 5 seconds. ie spinning up a seperate server that calls OpenAI.
 2. Explore storage alternatives that can persist messages or allow for other chat rooms.
 The best implementation would be to set up a database to store messages.
 For a hobby project, local storage is also suitable.
 3. Explore better markdown rendering and formatting.
 When playing around with ChatGPT, I noticed that codegen was displayed in a custom code editor with copy paste functionality.
 That would be also be a great next exploration.

+## Streaming Update
+I worked on making streaming a bit smoother, trying to replicate the nice fade-in effect that I saw on Perplexity.
+To do so, I had to rewrite some of the rendering logic for the chunks.
+Rather than joining the items in an chunks array as one big string, I mapped each item and rendered it as a span with a fade-in css animation applied to it.
+Once the entire response is rendered, I rerender the entire string as markdown.

+The effect works smoothly when running in development, but the rendering is a lot choppier in production.
+Currently investigating...